 COLORSPACE_RGB COLORSPACE_YUV COLORSPACE_HSV |

-Declare the working color space inside the user function.
+Use any of these COLORSPACE statements to declare the working color space inside the user function.
 If there is no such declaration, the native color space of the project (RGB or YUV) will be used.

-REQUIRE_TRACKS(<n of tracks>)
+REQUIRE_TRACKS (<n of tracks>)

 Declares the minimum required number of tracks the function uses.
-If the effect is attached to more tracks, it is OK.
+If the effect is attached to more tracks, it is fine.
 If there are less tracks, it is an error and the function is not executed.
 The absence of such declaration means that the function can process any number of tracks (one or more).

 PARALLEL_SAFE